-- We evaluated and assessed the revenue recognition policies of the Group in accordance with PFRS 15, Revenue from Contracts with Customers. - We evaluated and assessed the design and operating effectiveness of the key controls over the revenue process. - We involved our information technology specialists, as applicable, to assist in the audit of automated controls, including interface controls among different information technology applications for the evaluation of the design and operating effectiveness of controls over the recording of revenue transactions. - We vouched, on a sampling basis, sales transactions to supporting documentation such as sales invoices and delivery documents to ascertain that revenue recognition criteria is met. - We tested, on a sampling basis, sales transactions for the last month of the reporting period and also the first month of the following reporting period to supporting documentation such as sales invoices and delivery documents to assess whether these transactions are recorded in the appropriate reporting period. - We tested high risk journal entries posted to revenue accounts to identify unusual or irregular items. - We tested, on a sampling basis, credit notes issued after the reporting period, to identify and assess any credit notes that relate to sales transactions recognized during the reporting period.
+- We evaluated and assessed the revenue recognition policies of the Group in accordance with PFRS 15, Revenue from Contracts with Customers. - We evaluated and assessed the design and operating effectiveness of the key controls over the revenue management process. - We involved our information technology specialists, as applicable, to assist in the audit of automated controls, including interface controls among different information technology applications for the evaluation of the design and operating effectiveness of controls over the recording of revenue transactions. - We vouched, on a sampling basis, sales transactions to supporting documentation such as customers' sales invoices, delivery documents and proof of collections such as official receipts or bank statements to ascertain that revenue recognition criteria is met. - We tested, on a sampling basis, sales transactions for the last month of the reporting period and also the first month of the following reporting period to supporting documentation such as customers' sales invoices, delivery documents and proof of collections such as official receipts and bank statements to assess whether these transactions are recorded in the appropriate reporting period. - We tested high risk journal entries posted to revenue accounts to identify unusual or irregular items. - We tested, on a sampling basis, credit notes issued after the reporting period, to identify and assess any credit notes that relate to sales transactions recognized during the reporting period.